 No vaccinations are required for entry if you are arriving from North America.
 However, the CDC recommends you be up to date on all routine vaccines.
 See: http://wwwnc.cdc.gov/travel/destinations/traveler/none/france

 For those with special medical needs or conditions, such as diabetes, refrigeration is available 24/7 for insulin or other medication.
-Whatever your needs may be, let us know what you need in advance and we will likely be able to accommodate.
+Whatever your needs may be, let us know what you need in advance and we will very likely be able to accommodate.

 Restrooms in France might be marked “toilettes” or may simply say “W.C.” (pronounced vay-say), a remnant of the WWII Briticism “water closet” -still in use many, many years later!

-Note: The price of the tour includes all hotel/lodging, ground transportation, expert guides (all of which will be English-speaking and/or with anglophone translation), all private receptions & behind-the-scenes experiences as well as admission to parks, museums and other attractions, and most meals except lunch (which at the festival is best chosen individually from the many possibilities on offer – we recommend the Garbure if you like duck!).
+Note: The price of the tour includes all hotel/lodging, ground transportation, expert guides (all of which will be English-speaking and/or with anglophone translation), all private receptions & behind-the-scenes experiences as well as admission to parks, museums and other attractions, and most meals except lunch (which at the festival is best chosen individually from the many possibilities on offer – we recommend the Garbure if you like duck and sausage!).
 It goes without saying that incidental personal purchases such as souvenirs, extra snacks, new puppies, etc, are at each traveler’s own expense.
 The price of the tour does not include airfare, tips, alcohol with meals (alcohol is included only at winetastings) or travel/trip insurance (which we highly recommend).

-Also note: Some aspects of the final itinerary will be decided day by day while on the trip according to weather conditions, cloud cover, grazing location of the semi-nomadic flocks in the mountains (some places are simply not accessible), and to respond to last minute opportunities that often crop up spontaneously.
+Also note: Some aspects of the final itinerary will be decided day by day while on the trip according to weather conditions, cloud cover, grazing location of the semi-nomadic flocks in the mountains (some places are simply not accessible), and to respond to last minute opportunities that can crop up spontaneously.
 The intention this year is to include a visit to Gavarnie with its spectacular cirque and waterfall, but depending on weather, it can be completely obscured by clouds, so we’ll need to play it by ear a bit.
 The great thing about the Pyrenees, though, is that there are many micro-zones.
 So if one mountain is immersed in clouds, another equally wonderful place will be clear.
 It’s all part of life in the Pyrenees!
 We have informants monitoring conditions on the ground and each day we will take you to the places where you’ll have the best experiences!